kivy/kivy/doc/sources/guide/events.rst

 - Widget-defined event: e.g. an event will be fired for a Button when it's pressed or released.

-For a discussion on how widget touch events managed and propagated, please refer to the :ref:`Widget touch event bubbling <widget-event-bubbling>` section.
+For a discussion on how widget touch events are managed and propagated, please refer to the :ref:`Widget touch event bubbling <widget-event-bubbling>` section.

 Creating custom events